Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 Nigeria also has a great deal of groundwater in basement complexes (crystalline rock fissures), sedimentary basins, and alluvial aquifers (shallow water deposits occurring in floodplains).
 Many Nigerians access this water through boreholes and tube wells.

-Unfortunately, oil extraction and processing have seriously polluted much of Nigeria’s surface and groundwater resources, making it unsafe for consumption without purification.
+Unfortunately, oil extraction and processing have seriously polluted much of Nigeria’s surface and groundwater resources, making it unsafe for consumption without treatment and filtration.
 Surface water resources have also been contaminated by untreated industrial and municipal waste and agricultural runoff.

 Is Drinking Bottled Water the Safest Option in Nigeria?